Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson has had an RBI in 46 games this season (38.3%), including 13 multi-RBI outings (10.8%).
+- Torkelson has driven in a run in 46 games this year (38.0%), including 13 games with more than one RBI (10.7%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 50 of 120 games this season, and more than once 10 times.
+- He has scored in 51 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.